| Main Belt Comets |

 Origin of the Activity

-We have compelling evidence for the cause of the activity in Scheila (recent impact) and impact might also be the cause of P/2010 A2.
-Ice sublimation probably drives mass loss from 133P and 238P - the reason to think so is that the activity in these two objects has been found to be repetitive, and other mechanisms do not naturally generate repetitive activity.
-In other MBCs, the cause of the activity remains unknown, basically because we have not yet accumulated enough data to decide between the following possible causes:
+We have compelling evidence for the cause of the activity in Scheila (recent impact) and impact is also the likely cause of P/2010 A2.
+Ice sublimation probably drives mass loss from 133P, 238P, 313P and 324P - the reason to think so is that the activity in these objects has been found to be repetitive, and other mechanisms do not naturally generate repetitive activity.
+Non-gravitational forces have been detected in 324P, consistent with the recoil expected from sublimation.
+Only in (1) Ceres, where the spectroscopic signature of water gas has been reported, can we be sure that ice is present.
+In other objects, the cause of the activity remains unknown, basically because we have not yet accumulated enough data to decide between the following possible causes:

 1. Sublimation